-Supplements aren't for everyone, but older adults and others may benefit from specific supplements.By Mayo Clinic Staff
+Supplements aren't for everyone, but older adults and others may need them to get the nutrients they might otherwise lack.By Mayo Clinic Staff

 The Dietary Guidelines for Americans states that your nutritional needs should be met primarily through your diet.
-But the guidelines go on to say that for some people, supplements may be a useful way to get nutrients they might otherwise lack.
+But for some people, supplements may be a useful way to get nutrients they might otherwise lack.

 Supplements vs. whole foods

 Supplements aren't intended to replace food.
 They can't replicate all of the nutrients and benefits of whole foods, such as fruits and vegetables.

 Whole foods offer three main benefits over dietary supplements:

 - Greater nutrition.
 Whole foods are complex, containing a variety of the micronutrients your body needs.

 - Essential fiber.
 Whole foods, such as whole grains, fruits, vegetables and legumes, provide dietary fiber.
 Dietary fiber can help reduce the risk of type 2 diabetes, colorectal cancer, stroke and heart disease.